jsschaf/MovieRecGenerator/README.md

    - Performs tf-idf weighting and uses cosine similarity to match it up.
    - Also performs sentiment analysis to filter out negative sentiment.
    - Generates top 5 movies from greatest to least similarity based on a tweet.
+6. movies.json --> JSON format file of the list of 951 movies we use in our recommendation system
+7. ALL_tweets.json --> File is found in "tokenized tweets" folder; contains a parsed list of tweets that we will be using to process and suggest movies to.
+8. porterstemmer.py --> Implementation of Porter Stemmer for use as a stemmer when preprocessing Twitter and movie data.